20. Macros¶

 20.4.1.2:5 Fragment specifier block requires a block expression.

-20.4.1.2:6 Fragment specifier expr requires an expression.
+20.4.1.2:6 Fragment specifier expr and expr_2021 requires an expression that is not an underscore expression or const block expression.

 20.4.1.2:7 Fragment specifier ident requires a pure identifier.